Olympics-Belarusian sprinter refuses to leave Tokyo | Politics

 Tsimanouskaya ran in the women's 100 metres heats on Friday and was scheduled to run in the 200 metres heats on Monday, along with the 4x400 metres relay on Thursday.
 She said she had been removed from the team due "to the fact that I spoke on my Instagram about the negligence of our coaches".

+"No Belarusian who has left Belarus' borders is safe because they can be kidnapped, just like Krystsina Tsimanouskaya or Roman Protasevich," she wrote on Telegram.
+Vitaliy Utkin, a member of the Belarusian parliament, criticised Tsimanouskaya's behaviour.

-"It is betrayal and treachery, which was directed towards the Belarusian people and her fellow athletes," state-owned broadcaster STV cited Utkin as saying.
+"It is betrayal and treachery, which was directed towards the Belarusian people and her fellow athletes," STV cited Utkin as saying.
 ATHLETES JAILED

 Others lost their state employment or were kicked off national teams for supporting the opposition.
 During the Cold War, scores of sports people and cultural figures defected from the Soviet Union and its satellite states during overseas competitions or tours.
 But the freedom of travel that came with the fall of the Soviet Union in 1991 saw the need for such dramatic acts dwindle.